IBR Recertification Form and Steps To Take While Applying

 On the same part of the application where you verified your income, you’ll choose your IDR plan.
 This is only an option if you’re entering IDR for the first time.
 If you’re recertifying and want to change your IDR plan, you’ll have to complete a separate form to switch your payments outside of recertification.

-FSA has an option to estimate your payments under each plan within the application, but you’ll want to do your research on these ahead of time.
+FSA has the option to estimate your payments under each plan within the application, but you’ll want to do your research on these ahead of time.

 Step 5: Input Your Personal Information